The Heisenberg Plane: Acknowledgements

 \section{Acknowledgements}

 I am immensely grateful to Darren Long, my advisor, and Daryl Cooper for many helpful discussions.
-I have learned a great deal from their helpful suggestions, and appreciate their patience as I worked to improve this manuscript.
-Thanks also to Gordon Kirby for always taking time to let me talk through ideas out loud when I am confused.
+I have learned a great deal from their helpful suggestions, and appreciate their patience as I worked on this manuscript.
+Thanks also to Gordon Kirby for listening to me develop these ideas, and much thanks to the anonymous reviewer whose detailed and constructive feedback substantially improved this paper.